Jo5629/prop_hunt_modpack/README.md

 # Prop Hunt

-As of May 26, 2025, everyone **MUST** be at Luanti 5.12 or higher because it is not backwards compatible.
-You can not see the person when they turn into a node for people that are not at 5.12.
+As of May 26, 2025, everyone **MUST** be at Luanti 5.12 or higher.
+I tested a little bit and you can not see the person when they turn into a node for people that are **NOT** at 5.12.

 ## Prop Hunt Stick